AlexanderNenninger/mutual-information-feature-selection/README.md

 # MIQUBO Method of Feature Selection

-The demo illustrates the MIQUBO method by finding an optimal feature set for predicting survival of Titanic passengers.
-It uses records provided in file `formatted_titanic.csv`, which is a feature-engineered version of a public database of passenger information recorded by the ship's crew (in addition to a column showing survival for each passenger, it contains information on gender, title, class, port of embarkation, etc).
-Its output is a ranking of subsets of features that have high MI with the variable of interest (survival) and low redundancy.
+The demo illustrates the MIQUBO method by finding an optimal feature set for predicting strokes.
+It uses records provided in file `heart.csv`.

 ## Usage